 – Provide contributions for any private person, group, association or business

 – Pay debts and expenditures incurred from any previous year

 – Infringe on guidelines established in the Butler University Student Handbook

 – Pay for an event or expense not occurring in the current academic year

 May be used to cover any general organization and operational expenses incurred during the corresponding academic year.

-May be used to cover any expenses that fall under the SGA Diversity and Inclusion Board’s mission statement incurred during the corresponding academic year:
+May be used to cover any expenses that fall under the SGA Diversity, Equity, and Inclusion Board’s mission statement incurred during the corresponding academic year:

-DIB is committed to promoting diversity within race, spirituality, gender and sexual orientation in order to foster tolerance while cultivating an open-minded environment.
-Through programming and campaigns, DIB strives to educate Butler’s Community to appreciate and respect the difference in others, while being a support system for diversity organization and a voice of justice for all students.
+DEIB is committed to promoting diversity within race, spirituality, gender and sexual orientation in order to foster tolerance while cultivating an open-minded environment.
+Through programming and campaigns, DEIB strives to educate Butler’s Community to appreciate and respect the difference in others, while being a support system for diversity organization and a voice of justice for all students.

-NOTE: SGA’s Diversity and Inclusion Board retains full discretion determining if an organization qualifies for a DIB Grant.
+NOTE: SGA Senate’s Diversity, Equity, and Inclusion Commission retains full discretion determining if an organization qualifies for a DEIB Grant.